On This Page

 Breeding and Exhibiting Black Adult Show Pomeranians

-Many black Pomeranians have contributed and greatly influenced the breed.
-A recent top winning black pom, was Best in Show Champion Finch’s He Walks on Water.
-Known at home and to his fans as Travis.
-Travis has been described as the biggest winning black Pom in the history of the breed.
-Travis was the winner of 12 Best in Show awards and sired 67 Pomeranian champions.
+Many black Pomeranians have contributed to and greatly influenced the breed.
+A recent top-winning black pom was Best in Show Champion Finch’s He Walks on Water.
+Known at home and to his fans as Travis, Travis has been described as the biggest-winning black Pom in the breed’s history.
+Travis won 12 Best in Show awards and sired 67 Pomeranian champions.

-The Pomeranian in black is an important addition to any Pomeranian breeding program.
-Breeding a black Pom into the oranges and red Pomeranians enhances the colour clarity of the coat and improves pigmentation in only one generation.
+The black Pomeranian is an important addition to any Pomeranian breeding program.
+Breeding a black Pom into orange and red Pomeranians enhances the coat’s colour clarity and improves pigmentation in only one generation.

 Black is also a very helpful colour to add to a white Pomeranian breeding program.
-Most successful Pom kennels will include at least one black to use to improve and maintain these very desirable Pomeranian dog qualities.
+Most successful Pom kennels will include at least one black to improve and maintain these desirable Pomeranian dog qualities.

-Personally, I don’t like showing a Pomeranian Black dog.
-I have found many judges appear to ignore a good black in favour of the more popular orange and orange sable in the show ring.
-I have also found that blacks can be more difficult to prepare for the show ring than the orange and orange sables.
+Personally, I wouldn’t say I like showing a Pomeranian Black dog.
+Many judges have ignored a good black in favour of the more popular orange and orange sable in the show ring.
+I have also found that blacks can be more difficult to prepare for the show ring than orange and orange sables.

-Another problem is the choice of contrasting colour clothing for the handler.
-Never wear black or dark coloured clothing when handling any black dog.
-Light and bright clothing is a much better choice for handlers of dark coloured dogs.
+Another problem is the choice of contrasting-coloured clothing for the handler.
+Never wear black or dark-coloured clothing when handling any black dog.
+Light and bright clothing is a much better choice for handlers of dark-coloured dogs.

 Breeding Black Pomeranians

-The ideal choices to breed quality black Poms are other black Pomeranians, black and tan Pomeranians, dark orange sable Pomeranians, red sable Pomeranians, and intense red Pomeranians.
+Other black Pomeranians, black and tan Pomeranians, dark orange sable Pomeranians, red sable Pomeranians, and intense red Pomeranians are ideal for breeding quality black Poms.

-If you plan to breed black Poms with black Pomeranians for numerous generations without including sable genes, it’s likely that the texture of the coat will be lost, but the black intense pigment will remain.
+If you plan to breed black Poms with black Pomeranians for numerous generations without including sable genes, the texture of the coat will likely be lost, but the intense black pigment will remain.

 Black Pomeranian Grooming and Black Pom Coat Care

-Grooming a black Pomeranian is a little more difficult than the standard or orange or orange sable Pomeranians.
-This colour dog’s coat needs special care and attention if it is to look it’s best in the show ring.
-The black pom is another coloured Pomeranian dog who needs to be kept out of direct sunshine during the summer months to avoid any red tinges or sun burning of the dog’s coat.
+Grooming a black Pomeranian is slightly more difficult than grooming the standard orange or orange sable Pomeranians.
+This dog’s coat needs special care and attention to appear in the show ring.
+The black pom is another coloured Pomeranian dog that must be kept out of direct sunlight during summer to avoid any red tinges or sunburning of the coat.

-Dog coat conditioning sprays containing sunscreen are a must have item to maintain coat condition for a pure black Pomeranian.
+Dog coat conditioning sprays containing sunscreen are a must-have item for a pure black Pomeranian to maintain coat condition.

 N.B.
-This article first appeared on the Pomeranian headquarters website and is published here with written permission of the author.
+This article first appeared on the Pomeranian headquarters website and was published here with the author’s permission.

 Copyright Pomeranian.Org.
 All Rights Reserved.